Step 1: Create a new Parent Account, or Sign In

 In order to register your child, parents/guardians must agree to the following waivers:

-Acknowledgement of Release Agreement: By registering their child, a parent or guardian confirms they approve for him/her to participate in any and all activities of the Yorkville Youth Athletic Association and agrees to abide by all rules and regulations of the institution, assume all risks and hazards incidental to such participation in these activities, and does hereby waive, release, absolve, indemnify, and agree to hold harmless the Yorkville Youth Athletic Association and its staff, the Board of Directors of The Yorkville Youth Athletic Association, officers, directors, organizers, sponsors, supervisors, participants, trainers, independent contractors, agents, representatives, all persons transporting my child/dependent to and from activities, the City of New York, New York City’s Department of Parks and Recreation, and their respective officials, from any claims, loss, liability, expense or damage arising out of an injury to the child/participant, whether the result of negligence or for any other cause, except to the extent and in the amount covered by accident or liability insurance.
-This release applies to both future and present injuries, damages or loss and is binding on the Player and the Players heirs, executors and administrators.
+Acknowledgement of Release Agreement: By registering my child, I confirm that I approve for him/her to participate in any and all activities of the Yorkville Youth Athletic Association and agree to abide by all rules and regulations of the institution, Participation includes possible exposure to and illness from infectious diseases including but not limited to MRSA, influenza, and COVID-19.
+I knowingly and freely assume all risks and hazards incidental to such participation in these activities, and do hereby waive, release, absolve, indemnify, and agree to hold harmless the Yorkville Youth Athletic Association and its staff, the Board of Directors of the Yorkville Youth Athletic Association, officers, directors, organizers, sponsors, supervisors, participants, trainers, independent contractors, agents, representatives, all persons transporting my child/dependent to and from activities, the City of New York, New York City's Department of Parks and Recreation, and their respective officials, from any claims, loss, liability, expense or damage arising out of an injury or illness to my child, whether the result of negligence or for any other cause, to the fullest extent provided by law.
+I understand that participation in the Yorkville Youth Athletic Association involves certain risks including, but not limited to, serious injury, severe economic losses, and permanent disability.
+I allow my child to voluntarily participate in the Yorkville Youth Athletic Association with knowledge of the danger involved and agree to accept all risks of such participation.
+I certify that my child is in the proper physical health to participate in strenuous and hazardous physical activities, including those played in the Yorkville Youth Athletic Association.
+I am aware of the risks; have an appreciation of the nature of the risks; and voluntarily assume the risks of participation of my child.
+I agree that prior to participating, I will inspect the facilities and equipment to be used, and if I believe anything unsafe, I will immediately advise a Yorkville official of said condition(s) and refuse to participate.
+Permission is granted for my child to receive medical treatment, if needed.
+I acknowledge that the fee paid grants my child the right of participation, and is not for admission to any facility, which is paid for solely by the Yorkville Youth Athletic Association when applicable.
+This release applies to both future and present injuries, illnesses, damages or loss and is binding on the Player and the Players heirs, executors and administrators.

 Concussions can occur in any sport or recreation activity.
 All coaches, parents, and athletes need to learn concussion signs and symptoms and what to do if a concussion occurs.